Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 * Our Program will seek to relocate individuals from region 2, 4 and 6 which are deemed high-risk to regions 1 and 3 which are deemed low risk.
 * The program will specifically focus on relocating citizens from region 2.
 This is because region 2 has the highest cost per capita out of all the high-risk regions and has a relatively high population of 4,993,764 citizens.
 * Due to region 1 and 3’s similar cost per capita, we will not favor one region over the other for relocation choice.

+## **Key Assumptions**

+### **Macroeconomic Assumptions**

+* Inflation: Short term inflation of 3.85% in 2023 is assumed which linearly transitions to a long-term baseline at 2.00%.
+Scenario loadings are applied for the long-term rate.
+* Risk-free yields: short term risk-free rates are assumed at 0.79% in 2023 which linearly transition to a long-term baseline at 2.50%.
+Scenario loadings are applied for the long-term rate.
+* Historical Population Growth Rate: from years 1960-2020, we assumed that population grew at a rate of 0.85% yearly.
+This was selected based on the projected population growth rates for future years provided.

+### **Relocation Assumptions**

+A significant assumption for our voluntary program is that it will cause the population of Storslysia to relocate towards safer regions.
+Hence, we have implemented a relocation model with the following assumptions.

+* We have assumed that the population of Storylsia will be able to relocate to different regions at the start of each year.
+* The rates of relocation are decided by a pre-determined matrix transition rate which specifies the percentage of a region will relocate with respect to its population.
+* This relocation matrix is constant and does not change as the program develops.

+We have designed this matrix to replicate the goals of the program and was informed by our region risk analysis.
+More specifically, to move Storylsias citizens away from high-risk regions to low-risk regions.

+### **Yearly Incentives**

+Incentive amounts are fixed for each region throughout the program’s timeframe.
+This is done to simplify calculations.
+To see the assumed yearly incentives.
+The value of these incentives directly influences the costs of the program, as a result, they have a significant impact on the projected costs.

+### **Distribution Assumptions**

+* Relocation severity for each hazard event classification (minor, medium or major) is assumed to be constant and equal to the estimate based on historical values, with only inflation indexing.
+This is a significant assumption that would impact the variability of our total claim cost.
+* Hazard event frequency is assumed to follow a Poisson distribution and grows as per the projection model provided.
+Poisson is a natural distribution to use for count data and is common practice in the insurance industry.

 ## **Methedology for Relocation Cost Calculations**